harijaiswal29/auto-tool-disc02/tests/README.md

 - Use `verify_setup.py` to check prerequisites
 - Run `pytest --markers` to see available test markers
 - See `docs/testing/test-summary.md` for comprehensive testing documentation
+- New monitoring and performance tests have been added - see directory structure above